medavox/tuki-nuwa/text/working documents/philosophy.md

 Each one can refer to something whose full description/name is too long.

+These are called the proximate and obviative referents.

 -----

 consider making all verbs in the language have the same inherent stativity.
 That makes it so there's less to learn.